Actindo-AG/Documentation/DataHub/UserInterface/01c_AttributeGroups.md

 - [ADD]
     Click this button to add the selected attribute to the attribute group.
 The *Add attributes to attribute group* view is closed.

-The list displays all attributes that are not assigned to the selected attribute group.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available in this view:

 - *Name*
     Attribute name.